1955 Great Plains tornado outbreak: Tonkawa–Blackwell, Oklahoma/South Haven, Kansas

 This deadly and powerful tornado formed in extreme northern Noble County at around 9:00 p.m.
 CDT, just west of Marland, before crossing the county line, passing east of Tonkawa, and through the eastern portions of the Kay County town of Blackwell as an F5 tornado up to 400 yd wide (Grazulis 1991).

 It claimed the lives of 20 people in Blackwell and injured over 200 before crossing into and dissipating over Sumner County, Kansas.
-Along with destroying nearly 200 homes, the tornado also demolished the town's main employers including the Acme Foundry and the Hazel Atlas Glass plant.
-400 homes were destroyed or swept away, and 500 other homes were damaged.
+Along with the Acme Foundry and the Hazel Atlas Glass plant, the tornado destroyed or swept away at least 400 homes and caused damage to approximately 500 other homes.
 60 businesses were also destroyed, and the local hospital sustained major damage.
 Most of the western half of the town was spared the worst of the damage.
 Multiple eyewitnesses reported seeing a prominent blue light in the funnel.

 Braman, Oklahoma/Geuda Springs–Oxford–Udall–Atlanta, Kansas

 About 30 minutes after producing the Blackwell tornado, the same supercell produced this large, violent, and long-tracked tornado just east of the first tornado track near the Kansas/Oklahoma border.
 It proceeded northward across Sumner and Cowley Counties.
 The town of Udall was especially hard hit with F5 damage that included the disintegration of numerous structures and homes all across the town.
 Even the town's water tower was toppled.
 The funnel, about 1300 yd wide, hit Udall at around 10:30 p.m.
 CDT.
 Half of the town's population was killed or injured.
-Numerous homes and businesses were destroyed, many of which were swept away, including a 30-by-40 foot concrete block building that was obliterated, with the foundation left mostly bare of any debris.
+Numerous homes and businesses were destroyed, many of which were swept away, including a 30-by-40-foot concrete block building that was obliterated, with the foundation left mostly bare of any debris.
 Vehicles were thrown hundreds of yards and mangled beyond recognition, including a pickup truck that was wrapped around a tree and stripped of everything but its frame and tires.
 The Udall public school building sustained major damage, with beams snapped and blown away.
 The tornado later dissipated after traveling over 50 mi from the Oklahoma border to southeast of Wichita.

 Almost immediately, volunteers and rescue workers descended into the darkness to aid the survivors.
 Ambulances and automobiles of all kinds rushed the growing numbers of injured to hospitals in three neighboring towns.
 The closest hospitals were William Newton and St Mary's Hospitals, 17 miles southeast in Winfield, the former of which took in 129 patients that night.
 Several were taken to St Luke's Hospital in Wellington, 23 miles to the southwest, while the remainder were taken to three hospitals in Wichita to the northwest.
 This tornado was the deadliest in the state's history with 80 fatalities and 273 injuries.